tamito0201/github_projects_sample/20181228 - Tutorial On Github Projects.md

 #### 2. What Will I Learn?

 - You will learn how to use Github Projects.
-- You learn about task management method
+- You learn about task management method.

 #### 3.Difficult